Yandex Cloud

 > 600 6G: 6 GB 10G: 10 GB

-• Advanced settings → Aggregation function: Select Minimum (a minimum metric value for the period).
+• Advanced settings → Aggregation function: Select Minimum the metric’s minimum value over the period.

 The State of a cluster shows the health of its hosts, while the Status shows whether the cluster is started, stopped, or is at an intermediate stage.